fleschutz/SI-lib/README.md

 ```
 Executing: `cmake . && make && ./examples` writes the following output:
 ```
- 1. What's the potential energy of just 1g mass?
-89.88TJ
+What's the potential energy of just 1g mass?
+89.88TJ ...
- 2. What was the average speed of Kelvin Kiptum's world record in Marathon?
-21.00km/h
- 3. What's the free fall time from the Burj Khalifa tower in Dubai?
-12.99s ...
-(40 more lines)
 ```
-See the full [examples.cpp](examples.cpp) with a total of 43 examples.
+See the source code at: [examples.cpp](examples.cpp) with a total of 43 examples.

 💡 FAQ
 -------